A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Open Issues and Future Directions

 \subsection{Applications to more complex data scenarios}

 The fundamental difference between FA and FL lies in the nature of their supporting tasks.
 The scope of data scenarios studied by existing FA remains small compared with the diversity of data science problems and models in the wild.
-Designing FA mechanisms to support non-trivial data types, including graph data \cite{9101863}, streaming data\cite{ren2022ldp}, key-value data\cite{wu2022poisoning}, multidimensional data \cite{8731512}, time series data, and important networked applications, including Internet telemetry\cite{9800915}, smart home \cite{fu2023comverse}, healthcare \cite{froelicher2021truly}, web 3.0 and other privacy-critical senarios\cite{8599856} all present interesting and open challenges.
+Designing FA mechanisms to support non-trivial data types, including graph data \cite{9101863}, streaming data\cite{ren2022ldp}, key-value data\cite{wu2022poisoning}, multidimensional data \cite{8731512}, time series data, and important networked applications, including Internet telemetry\cite{9800915}, smart home \cite{fu2023comverse}, healthcare \cite{froelicher2021truly}, web 3.0 and other privacy-critical senarios\cite{8599856} all present interesting and open challenges. \blue{For example, current FA research in graph data focuses on deriving graph metrics from client data with private preservation.
+However, many real-world graph data are associated with attached data that is not in the form of graphs (\eg semantic web).
+How to perform fusion FA that performs analytics with fusion of structural and non-structural data, is a promising and challenging research direction.}